ComNets-Bremen/inbaverSim/README.md

 developed using the version 5.6.1 of OMNeT++.

 2. Install INET Model Framework - Installing is done through the OMNeT++ IDE.
 The steps are as follows.
-   a.
-Run the OMNeT++ IDE
+  - Run the OMNeT++ IDE
-   b.
-Create a new workspace
+  - Create a new workspace
-   c.
-After creating the workspace, the IDE will prompt asking to install INET
+  - After creating the workspace, the IDE will prompt asking to install INET
-   d.
-Once the INET code base is installed, rebuild INET in `release` mode
+  - Once the INET code base is installed, rebuild INET in `release` mode

 3. Install **inbaverSim** and build as follows.
-   a.
-Import the code from the [GitHub](https://github.com/ComNets-Bremen/inbaverSim.git) repositorty
+  - Import the code from the [GitHub](https://github.com/ComNets-Bremen/inbaverSim.git) repositorty
-   b.
-Build **inbaverSim**
+  - Build **inbaverSim**